KainosSoftwareLtd/ViveControllerToolkit/README.md

 Implement grab mechanics and haptics without writing any code.

 Improved API for both haptics and grabbing.
-B

 Built to work with SteamVR.